About Lakshmi Voelker Chair Yoga

 Lakshmi Voelker Chair Yoga™ is based on the 5000-year-old yoga postures (called asanas) and breathing techniques plus other Eastern and Western movements her students find beneficial.
 Lakshmi has modified these poses for the chair making the health and fitness benefits accessible to everyone.

 In addition to adapting the poses for use on a chair, she has modified them to take into account the fact that everyone has a different level of flexibility (or range of motion).
-Therefore, Lakshmi Voelker Chair Yoga™ is presented in low, moderate and high posture levels so you can learn how to adapt them to your personal needs.
+Therefore, Lakshmi Voelker Chair Yoga™ (LVCY) is presented in multiple Levels of Flexibility® so you can learn how to adapt them to your personal needs.
 She has even accounted for varying degrees of flexibility in your upper and lower body as well as your right and left sides.
 This innovative fitness approach makes her chair yoga programs suitable for all ages and all fitness levels.

-Your level of flexibility may vary from day-to-day; so, vary your posture levels to ones that are comfortable for you while practicing chair yoga.
-Remember, that no matter the level of flexibility you achieve on any given day, you are receiving all the health benefits of Lakshmi Voelker Chair Yoga™.
+Your level of flexibility may vary from day-to-day; so, vary your posture levels to ones that are comfortable for you while practicing LVCY.
+Remember, that no matter the level of flexibility you achieve on any given day, you are receiving all the health benefits of yoga.

-In addition to the postures and movements, these chair yoga classes are a more complete form of exercise than most because they incorporate proper breathing.
+In addition to the postures and movements, these LVCY classes are a more complete form of exercise than most because they incorporate proper breathing.

 FOUR VARIATIONS OF LAKSHMI VOELKER CHAIR YOGA ™

 This includes you in a wheelchair.
 It is no longer a limitation to your good health and well-being.
-You put yourself into the yoga asanas of your choice (to the best of your ability) to work with each and every one of your challenges.
+You put yourself into the yoga asanas of your choice (to your level of flexibility) to work with each and every one of your challenges.

-In double chair yoga, you add a second chair (with arms) to enhance the support for the asanas (postures) such as the forward bend, the cobblers pose, or the pigeon.
-You sit on the first chair using the second chair (sometimes with the back toward you and sometimes with the back away from you) to support your legs.
+In double chair yoga, you add a second chair (with arms if possible) to enhance the support for the asanas (postures) such as the forward bend, the cobblers pose, or the pigeon.
+You sit on the first chair using the second chair (sometimes with the back toward you and sometimes with the back away from you) to enhance your pose.
 This makes more asanas achievable to those with even greatly restricted flexibility.

 You can use the arms of the second chair (with its back facing away from you) to fold and stretch forward easily and effortlessly.
 With the second chair in this position, you can rest your arms and forehead on the seat to lengthen the back and to achieve the child’s pose (if needed, with the aid of pillows on the seat of the second chair) to perform this restorative pose.